Suggested Blogs

 After disconnecting your device from the internet, use an antivirus program to perform a scan of the device.
 Once completed, remove or quarantine any of the suspicious files detected to ensure further malware protection and phishing prevention.

 Being educated is the best way to prevent a successful phishing email attack.
-You will learn about email threats such as phishing, ransomware, social engineering attacks, and more with proper cybersecurity education and training.
+You will learn about email threats such as phishing, ransomware, social engineering attacks, and more with proper employee education and training programs.

 Most importantly, if you’ve accidentally clicked on a phishing link, it is critical to learn from the incident and proceed cautiously.
 Always take time to stop and think before interacting with an email in any way.
 Phishing attacks often convey a sense of urgency to dissuade recipients from engaging in this best practice.
 That being said, the single most effective method of phishing prevention is investing in a comprehensive, fully managed email security software solution.